holochain/holochain-persistence/crates/holochain_persistence_api/README.md

 ## Overview

-A persistence api for lib3h and holochain.
+A persistence api for holochain.
 Provides abstractions for content addressable storage (CAS) and entity attribute value (index) associative stores.

 ## Usage

-This library should be added to `Cargo.toml` as crate `lib3h_persistence_api` in conjunction with a persistence implementation such as `lib3h_persistence_mem`, `lib3h_persistence_file`, or `lib3h_persistence_pickle`.
+This library should be added to `Cargo.toml` as crate `holochain_persistence_api` in conjunction with a persistence implementation such as `holochain_persistence_mem`, `holochain_persistence_file`, or `holochain_persistence_pickle`.

 ## Contribute